sonu-debugger/CS104-Project/README.md

 part 1: setup page

-pending stuff: some css stuff, write javascript functions for buttons
+pending stuff: some css stuff, js for toss and number of overs

 part 2: live page